MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.22 Push Notifications

-Validation will be successful if push notifications are recieved.

-#### 4.2.22.1 Recieve Push Notification

-Test notifications will be sent from multiple accounts on multiple devices to verify push notifications are working.
+Validation will be tested by sending notifications while the application is not running to verify that the push notifications are recieved either through email or the mobile device's notification bar.
+It will also be verified that if the user does not have email or mobile notification permissions turned on, the push notification will remain active inside of the application and will be visible to the user the next time the application is opened.
+The application will be tested to verify that the user may successfully create and add a new notification to their Calendar.
+It will be verified that invalid input from the user will not be accepted.
+Please see 3.2.22.1 for details on invalid input.

 ### 4.2.23 Invitations

-Validation will be successful if invitations are recieved.

-#### 4.2.23.1 Send Event Invitations

-Invitations will be sent from multiple accounts on multiple devices to verify Invitations are working.
+The application will be tested to verify that users may receieve invitations about calendar events from other users.
+The application will verify that if the user attempts to send an invitation before selecting any users the proper error message will be displayed.
+See 3.2.23.1 for details of the error message.
+The application will verify that a user will not be able to send notifications to another user if invitation permissions have not been given.

 ### 4.2.24 Simplified To-Do Assignment Display

 Validation will be successful if the user is able to go to the simplified to-do assignment page of the app, and view their assignments one at a time.
+It will be verified that the exception paths for this feature will execute as defined in the 3.2.24 exception path details.

 #### 4.2.24.1 Completing an assignment

-The simplified to-do assignment display will be tested to make sure that when the button that marks an assignment as complete is pressed, that item will no longer show up on the to-do list.
+The simplified to-do assignment display will be tested to verify that when the button that marks an assignment as complete is pressed, that item will no longer show up on the to-do list.
+It will be verified that if the user presses an arrow button and the check mark button at the same time, the path will not be executed and the assignment will not be marked as complete.

 #### 4.2.24.2 Navigating through assignments

-This will be verified by using the navigations buttons to cycle through the to-do list, and make sure all items on the list are shown.
+The application will be verified by using the navigations buttons to cycle through the to-do list, and make sure all items on the list are shown.
+The feature will be tested to verify that when both arrow buttons are pressed together, the action will be nullified.

 #### 4.2.24.3 Adding assignments to the list

-Adding items to the list will be tested by selecting the "add to my to-do list" button, and verifying their presence on the to-do list.
+Adding items to the list will be tested by selecting the "add to my to-do list" button, and verifying the assignment is added to the to-do list.
+It will be verified that if the user does not enter any text for the assignment to be added, an error message is displayed prompting them to try again.

 ### 4.2.25 Continuous Calendar